Thousands join antigovernment protest in Serbia’s capital, Belgrade

 The protests in Serbia are historic, the world shouldn’t ignore them

-Sporadic clashes occurred overnight before Saturday’s rally, which is due to start at 4pm (15:00 GMT) in front of the National Assembly, from which protesters will march to Slavija Square.
-Police have deployed hundreds of officers in full riot gear in and around Pionirski Park and across the street.
+Sporadic clashes occurred overnight before Saturday’s rally, in front of the National Assembly, from which protesters were to march to Slavija Square.
+Police deployed hundreds of officers in full riot gear in and around Pionirski Park and across the street.

 Thousands of veterans from elite military brigades in maroon berets and bikers who support the students also stood for 15 minutes of silence beginning at 11:52am (10:52 GMT) to honour the victims of the Novi Sad tragedy at the time of the roof collapse.